Chengyi-Hua/SMDA_Financial_Anxiety_on_Reddit/pragmatism_analysis/00_readme_pragmatism_analysis.md

 The framework is grounded in adjacent literatures on economic policy uncertainty, financial capability, household finance, investment behavior, mental accounting, financial literacy, risk perception, and financial well-being.
 These literatures support the conceptual dimensions behind the categories, while the exact category names are study-specific.

 The papers listed below should therefore be read as **conceptual grounding**, not as direct sources of the exact category labels.
+The usable papers are within our google drive folder

 | Operational category | Status | Conceptual grounding | How this supports the category |
 |---|---|---|---|